Callista Gingrich: Ambassador

 President Donald Trump nominated Gingrich to be the United States Ambassador to the Holy See in May 2017, and the United States Senate confirmed the nomination on October 16, 2017.
 On December 22, 2017, Gingrich presented her credentials to Pope Francis and officially assumed the duties of United States Ambassador to the Holy See.
 She was the 11th U.S. Ambassador to the Holy See since formal relations were established in 1984 under President Ronald Reagan.

 Gingrich assumed the role of Ambassador after several instances of high-profile criticism of Donald Trump and his policies by Pope Francis and his allies.
 During her tenure, Gingrich focused on advancing areas of common ground between Washington and the Vatican, including defending religious freedom and combatting human trafficking.
 In June 2018, Gingrich helped return a letter written by Christopher Columbus that had been stolen from the Vatican Archives.
 She also highlighted the role of women religious on the frontlines of the COVID-19 pandemic and in conflict zones and helped Samaritan's Purse bring an emergency field hospital, doctors and nurses to an area of northern Italy hit hard by COVID-19.

-In December 2024, Trump nominated her to be United States Ambassador to Switzerland.
+In December 2024, Trump nominated her to be United States Ambassador to Switzerland, a post to which she was confirmed in September 2025.
+In June 2026, Gingrich went viral for a social media message wishing Team USA luck in the 2026 FIFA World Cup.
+Commentators described her delivery as awkward or robotic, with some comparing it to generative AI.